-TTDSG – how to make sure your analytics complies with the German law
+TTDSG (TDDDG) – how to make sure your analytics complies with the German law

 Germany’s new Telecommunications Telemedia Data Protection Act (TTDSG) came into effect in December 2021.
 It applies to all companies that do business in Germany, even organizations located outside the country.